Robert Newmyer: Personal life

 Newmyer was married to wife Deborah Jelin Newmyer for nineteen years.
-They have four children, Sofi, Teddy, James and Billi, all of Los Angeles; his parents, and his two sisters, Elsa Newmyer of the District of Columbia and Lory Newmyer of Hull, Massachusetts.
+They had four children, Sofi, Teddy, James and Billi, all of Los Angeles; his parents, and his two sisters, Elsa Newmyer of the District of Columbia and Lory Newmyer of Hull, Massachusetts.

 Paramount producer, Lorenzo di Bonaventura, who worked with Newmyer at Warner Bros., recalled Newmyer's love of whitewater rafting, "Bobby looked at movies as he looked at life: with a great sense of passion and a great sense of risk-taking."

 Death

 On December 12, 2005, Newmyer died at the age of 49 in Toronto, Ontario.
 Newmyer, a lifelong asthmatic, had a heart attack triggered by asthma, while working out in a health club.
-He was on location working on the film Breach.
+He was on location working on the film Breach (2007).

-In addition to the film Breach, at the time of his death, Newmyer had Santa Clause 3 in production, and Phat Girlz in postproduction.
-To finance the romantic comedy Phat Girlz, he put up nearly $3 million of his own money, liquidating assets and mortgaging his homes.
+In addition to the film Breach, at the time of his death, Newmyer had The Santa Clause 3: The Escape Clause in production, and Phat Girlz in postproduction.
+To finance the romantic comedy Phat Girlz, he put up nearly $3 million of his own money, liquidating assets and remortgaging his homes.
 According to his obituary in The New York Times, he said "I do find it terrifying and I would say, in waves, I am feeling, experiencing phenomenal stress for the past five or six months.
 I will clearly stay on this track until we finish this movie, exhibit it and it's sold to a distributor."